 How do I start?

 If you choose walking as your healthy activity, one of your first steps could be buying your pedometer.
-Many stores carry them—drugstores, sporting goods stores, and general merchandise stores.
+Many online retailers as well as your local stores may carry them—drugstores, sporting goods stores, and general merchandise stores.

 As you get into your routine, you might want to consider keeping track of your daily activity in a notebook, so you can see where you can add more steps.

 But remember: with or without a pedometer, that daily walk can really help put you on a healthier path.